 - Nebraska Conference for Undergraduate Women in Mathematics (NCUWM)

 - Northwestern University Graduate Research Opportunities for Women in Mathematics

-To make STEM research accessible, Paul has also co-developed course-based research experiences for first-year students such as the Day1: Great Lakes program, which combines a field research experience on the dunes of Lake Michigan, a statistics course that analyzes real Great Lakes data and a First Year Seminar discussing Great Lakes issues.
+To make STEM research accessible, Paul has also co-developed course-based research experiences for first-year students such as a statistics course that analyzes real Great Lakes data and a First Year Seminar discussing Great Lakes issues.

 Paul has made extensive contributions to the STEM community through external service to professional societies.
 He is a developer and problem author for the MAA-sponsored online homework system WeBWorK, used by more than 750 colleges and universities worldwide.
 He has written over 1,500 homework problems and developed more than 10 new macros for WeBWorK, some of which have interactive learning features for students.
 He has team-taught several workshops on how to use WeBWorK in teaching at the Joint Mathematics Meetings of the AMS and MAA, the largest annual math conference in the U.S., as well as several MAA PREP workshops on how to author WeBWorK questions.
 Paul is Hope's campus representative on the Executive Committee of the Midstates Consortium for Math and Science.
 He is also the webmaster for the Midstates Consortium and the Michigan section of the MAA.
 As a Phi Beta Kappa member, Paul also enjoys helping with Hope's PBK chapter.

 Paul's research interests are in machine learning, topological data analysis and algebraic topology.